urbit/docs/arvo/eyre/examples.md

 You can refer to the [%connect](@/docs/arvo/eyre/tasks.md#connect) section of the [Internal API Reference](@/docs/arvo/eyre/tasks.md) document for relevant details.

 Here's a Gall agent that demonstrates this method.
 It binds the URL path `/foo`, serves `<h1>Hello, World!</h1>` for GET requests and a `405` error for all others.
-It also prints information to the dojo as various things happen.
+It also prints debug information to the terminal as various things happen.

 `eyre-agent.hoon`